 - Public equity accumulated funds

 - Restricted reserves

 - Other reserves trust funds

 - Asset revaluation reserves

-- Fair value through other comprehensive income reserves
+- Fair value through other comprehensive revenue and expense reserves

 Restricted reserves

 Restricted reserves are a component of equity generally representing a particular use to which various parts of equity have been assigned.
 Reserves may be legally restricted or created by the Council.